Best Honey for BBQ and Grilling

 Mesquite Honey

 Southwestern terroir character from mesquite tree blossoms pairs naturally with grilled and smoked meats.
 Slightly earthy, herbal notes complement chili, cumin, and other BBQ spice rub ingredients.
-Medium sweetness does not make sauces overly sweet.
+Medium sweetness avoids overly sweet sauces — the pitmaster choice for Texas-style brisket.

 $10-$20 per jar

 Arizona or Texas mesquite honey adds authentic southwestern character to BBQ.
-Great with brisket rubs and fajita marinades.
+Excellent with brisket rubs, fajita marinades, and chipotle-honey glazes.

 #4